If you are thinking about taking part in a clinical trial, here are some questions that can help you decide.

 About the trial

-- Why is this trial being done?
+- What is this trial about and why is it being done?

 - Why do the doctors who designed the trial believe that the treatment being studied may be better than standard treatment?
 Why may it not be better?